maksimdrachov/zephyr-rtos-tutorial/README.md

 - **src/main.c**: your custom application code - where the magic happens!
 It’s advisable to put all of your custom source code in a `src/` directory like this so it doesn’t get mixed up with your configuration files.

 Once you have succesfully built an application a build folder will appear within your directory.
 The following files are interesting to take a look at:
 - **build/zephyr/zephyr.dts**: CMake uses a devicetree to tailor the build towards your specific architecture/board.
-For an in-depth explanation on how to interpret devicetree files see [here](https://github.com/maksimdrachov/zephyr-rtos-advanced-tutorial#7-devicetree).
+A more in-depth discussion of devicetree follows a bit later.
 - **build/zephyr/.config**: To check the final Kconfig used for your built.
 This can be useful to verify if a setting has been set correctly.

 ### 3.3. gdb

 In order to be able to debug multi-threaded systems, you will need to be able to use `gdb`.
+(In the examples we'll go step-by-step over some commonly used debugging techniques)

 [Youtube playlist explaining lots of common debugging techniques](https://www.youtube.com/watch?v=mfmXcbiRs0E&list=PL9IEJIKnBJjHGWPN_S9NS_Ky1-tC8ZrUI)